 Tablet computers are used primarily as a platform for audio-visual media including books, periodicals, movies, music, games, apps and web content.
 A tablet's size and weight fall between those of contemporary smartphones and laptop computers.
 The tablet is controlled by a multi-touch display and has a virtual onscreen keyboard.
 The tablet accesses the internet through WiFi and can easily be connected to a TV using S-VGA or HDMI using corresponding adaptor.

 Verizon has donating a number of Android tablets to NMU.
-The 20 Samsung Galaxy 2 tablets are available for departments and faculty to check out from the CITE.
+The 20 Samsung Galaxy 2 tablets are available for departments and faculty to check out from the IDT office (LRC 112).
 The tablets are to be used for educational use, and documentation of the projects for which they are used is required as part of this program.
 Review these NMU Tablet Check-Out Guidelines

 Very similar to a document camera, this camera captures high definition quality still and motion video digitally.
 Great for displaying 3D objects.
 Comes with SD memory card.